Why artificial intelligence in marketing?

 • digital marketing

-Because today’s artificial intelligence is fully dependent on what’s been created already.
+Today’s AI is good for ideation, but it is limited in creativity it’s fully dependent on what’s been created already.

 When an AI engine looks for answers to a question, it’s like a search engine on steroids.
 It hyper-zooms through lots of digital data and presents the most credible information.